paulgoleary/milagro-crypto-js/README.md

 ```

 ## Run tests
 To run the tests type the following command.
-NOTE: it may take a while!!!

 ```
 jake test